MachinisteWeb/node-atlas/README.en.md

 <!-- ... -->
 ```

-	*Note : This would, for example `http://localhost/./home.html`, which is a standard url.*
+	*Note: This would, for example `http://localhost/./home.html`, which is a standard URL.*

 3. ou comme suit